Little Waves

-Little Waves (Les petites vagues) is a Canadian short drama film, written and directed by Ariane Louis-Seize and released in 2018.
+Little Waves (Les petites vagues) is a 2018 Canadian short drama film, written and directed by Ariane Louis-Seize.
 The film centres on a young girl who experiences a sexual awakening after her cousin brings a new boyfriend to a family gathering for the first time.

 The film was named to the Toronto International Film Festival's annual year-end Canada's Top Ten list for 2018.